-Android Virtual Devices (AVDs) for Firebase Test Lab are high-fidelity simulations of Android devices.
-AVDs in Test Lab have the highest availability and are most useful for day-to-day development or continuous integration testing.
-They are similar to AVDs for Android Studio but are optimized for performance with cloud testing, so there's a few differences between the two (for example, AVDs in Test Lab have an emulated data connection rather than a WiFi connection).
+While Test Lab AVDs are similar to AVDs for Android Studio, there are a few differences between the two.
+For example, AVDs in Test Lab have an emulated data connection rather than a Wi-Fi connection.

 Best practices for testing your app